masak/perl-coaching/posts/meeting-1.markdown

 ## The Unix model: pipes

-With most Unix shells, you can easily chain several commands together, having each command use the output of the previous one as input:
+With most Unix shells, you can easily chain several commands together, having each command use the output of the previous one as input.

     $ grep -i '^q' /usr/share/dict/words | grep -iv 'qu' | tr A-Z a-z | uniq
     qasida